 In 2016, the U.S. Department of Housing and Urban Development (HUD) awarded Nashville with a Promise Zone designation.
 This designation provides 10 years of support including priority access to federal investments in six subzones that further communities’ strategic plans, a federal liaison to help local leaders navigate federal resources and several full-time AmericCorps VISTA members to strengthen the capacity of the Promise Zone initiatives.

 The NPZ is a federally designated area that comprises 46-square miles, including the neighborhoods just south, east and north of Nashville’s central business district.

-The NPZ operates with the combined efforts of more than 150 supporting partners, and are broken into six subzones, each with its own captain.
+The NPZ operates with the combined efforts of nearly 100 supporting partners, and are broken into six subzones, each with its own captain.